PelionIoT/nanostack-border-router/README.md

 }
 ```

 You can select your preferred option through the configuration file (field `backhaul-driver` in the `config` section).
-Value `SLIP` includes the SLIP driver, while the value `ETH` compiles the border router application with Ethernet backhaul support.
+The value `SLIP` includes the SLIP driver, while the value `ETH` compiles the border router application with Ethernet backhaul support.
 You can define the MAC address on the backhaul interface manually (field `backhaul-mac-src` value `CONFIG`).
 Alternatively, you can use the MAC address provided by the development board (field `backhaul-mac-src` value `BOARD`).
-By default, the backhaul driver is set to be `ETH` and the MAC address source is `BOARD`.
+By default, the backhaul driver is set to `ETH` and the MAC address source is `BOARD`.

 You can also set the backhaul bootstrap mode (field `backhaul-dynamic-bootstrap`).
-By default, the bootstrap mode is set to true, which means autonomous mode.
-With the autonomous mode, the border router learns the prefix information automatically from an IPv6 gateway in the ethernet/SLIP segment.
-When parameter is set to false, it enables you to set up a manual configuration of `backhaul-prefix` and `backhaul-default-route`.
+By default, the bootstrap mode is set to true, which means the autonomous mode.
+With the autonomous mode, the border router learns the prefix information automatically from an IPv6 gateway in the Ethernet/SLIP segment.
+When the parameter is set to false, it enables you to set up a manual configuration of `backhaul-prefix` and `backhaul-default-route`.

-If you use static bootstrap mode, you need to configure a default route on the backhaul interface to properly forward packets between the backhaul and the 6LoWPAN mesh network.
+If you use the static bootstrap mode, you need to configure a default route on the backhaul interface to properly forward packets between the backhaul and the 6LoWPAN mesh network.
 In addition to this, you need to set a backhaul prefix.
-Static mode creates a site-local IPv6 network from where packets cannot be routed outside.
+The static mode creates a site-local IPv6 network from which packets cannot be routed outside.

 When using the autonomous mode in the 6LoWPAN ND configuration, you can set the `prefix-from-backhaul` option to `true` to use the same backhaul prefix on the mesh network side as well.
-This allows for the mesh nodes to be directly connectable from the outside of the mesh network.
+This allows the mesh nodes to be directly connectable from the outside of the mesh network.
 In the Thread network, it is enough that `backhaul-dynamic-bootstrap` is set to true.

-For more details on how to set the backhaul prefix and default route, refer to the [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router-private) documentation.
+For more details on how to set the backhaul prefix and default route, read the [Nanostack Border Router](https://github.com/ARMmbed/nanostack-border-router-private) documentation.

 #### Note on the SLIP backhaul driver

-If using K64F, you need to use the UART1 serial line of the board with the SLIP driver.
-See the `pins` section in the [mbed_app.json](./mbed_app.json) configuration.
+If you are using a K64F board, you need to use the UART1 serial line of the board with the SLIP driver.
+See the `pins` section in the [mbed_app.json](./mbed_app.json) configuration file.
 To use a different UART line, replace the `SERIAL_TX` and `SERIAL_RX` values with correct TX/RX pin names.

-If you wish to use hardware flow control, set the configuration field `slip_hw_flow_control` to true.
+If you wish to use the hardware flow control, set the configuration field `slip_hw_flow_control` to true.
 By default, it is set to false.
-Before using hardware flow control, make sure that the other end of your SLIP interface can handle flow control.
+Before using hardware flow control, make sure that the other end of your SLIP interface can handle the flow control.

 For the pin names of your desired UART line, refer to your development board's documentation.

-Example configuration for the SLIP driver:
+An example configuration for the SLIP driver:

 ```json
 "target_overrides": {